Abd al-Hafid of Morocco: Treaty of Fes, abdication, retirement and death

-Religion
+Religion and personality

+Religious beliefs

 Abd al-Hafid had a reputation as a scholar in Islamic theology and law and he believed that Islam needed "purification" from saint cults and unorthodox religious brotherhoods which he perceived as non-Muslim innovations.
 When Abd al-Hafid became sultan, under the influence of the Salafiyya movement, he recalled the Moroccan Salafist Abu Shu'ayb ad-Dukkali to become a member of the Royal Learned Council.
 Under this Salafist influence, he wrote a book against the Sufi orders singling out the Tijaniyya particularly objecting against the claims of the Tijaniyya about Surah al-Fatih arguing their statements amount to kufr (disbelief).
 Despite being a Salafist, he did not break away completely from the Moroccan Sufi tradition.
 In May 1906, he started talks with Abu Azzawi who was the head of a Sufi order known for resistance against the French.
 In 1907, he did a pilgrimage at the brotherhood of Tameslouht and also visited the shrine of the saint Sidi Bel Abbes.
 This helped prove his legitimacy in the eyes of the Moroccan tribes.
 Despite this, he did attempt to implement Salafist doctrines and thought that the brotherhoods had a negative effect of the country.
 He supported the introduction of Salafist ideas into Al-Qarawiyyin Mosque and was a pan-Islamist.
 After abdicating, he turned to Sufism joining the Tijaniyya and in 1922, he wrote a volume of verse outlining the history of the order and praising the Sufis.
 It was published in 1930 in Tunis and circulated in Morocco.

+Personality

+Unlike Abd al-Aziz, Abd al-Hafid was an intellectual and experienced administrator.
+He was a poet and wrote a number of books.
+Furthermore, he was a regular subscriber to the Arabic press from Egypt and the French-backed Arabic newspaper Es-Saada.
+He had a keen interest in the affairs of the Arab East and also was interested in the rivalries between the European powers.
+He would also get European newspapers regularly translated to keep up with foreign opinion with Morocco.
+Being khalifa of Marrakesh meant he learnt how to handle tribal politics and earned the respect of the merchants and religious leaders of Marrakesh.
+He was capable of being forceful and was dignified and reserved in his public demeanour.
+However, he had a cruel streak, was greedy, engaged in private self indulgence and was extremely nervous.
+His negative qualities were exacerbated by the pressure of leadership.